chrissbarr/HaloIT/README.md

 Looking at the code, a lot of it is as ugly as anything (I had virtually no understanding of object-oriented programming) and I would love to tidy it up, but I would like to get as close to an unmodified version as possible working first, to serve as an honest indicator of my prior (embarrasing) programming effort.

+## Playables
+Now that playable files have been generated, they are being hosted on the [releases](https://github.com/chrissbarr/HaloIT/releases/) page.

+Additionally, a browser-playable HTML5 copy of the most recent release is available [here](http://games.chrisbarrbuilds.com/HaloIT_latest/).